ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 #### Partial Reindex

-In case you want to limit the reindexing to a few models (that really changed), you can pass an array of `:models`, but in that case you should also pass the `:ensure_indices` option that will ensure the completeness of the indices being reindexed.
+In case you want to limit the reindexing to a few models (that really changed), you can pass an array of `:models`, but in that case you must also pass the `:ensure_indices` option that will ensure the completeness of the indices being reindexed.

 {% highlight ruby %}
 Flex::LiveReindex.reindex_models( :models         => [ MyModelA, MyModelB ],